 Step 26: You can also scale the shadow to make it away from the subject and decrease the opacity of the shadow layer to make it look realistic.

-Step 27: Now we can use dodge/burn tool so that we can blend the shadows and subject.
-First, use the burn tool on the darker sides, and then if necessary, you can use dodge tool for highlights.
+Step 27: Now, we can use the dodge/burn tool so that we can blend the shadows and subject.
+First, use the burn tool on the darker sides, and then if necessary, you can use the dodge tool for highlights.

-Step 29: This is the finished art which can be obviously improved further but the technique will remain the same.
+Step 29: The finished art can obviously be improved further, but the technique will remain the same.

-In this article, we have learned how we change background color in GIMP.
-Firstly, we have seen how to use the foreground select tool to select the subject then we have seen masking and then changing the background which is the basic steps apart from that you can add shadow and some more finesse by blurring to get a realistic blend of the subject with the background.
+In this article, we have learned how we change the background color in GIMP.
+Firstly, we have seen how to use the foreground select tool to select the subject then we have seen masking and then changing the background, which are the basic steps apart from that, you can add shadow and some more finesse by blurring to get realistic blend of the subject with the background.

 This is a guide to GIMP Change Background Color.
 Here we discuss the introduction and various steps to apply GIMP Change Background Color.
 You can also go through our other related articles to learn more –